Volt Europa: Denmark

+Estonia

+Former President of Estonia and Minister of Foreign Affairs, Toomas Hendrik Ilves, joined Volt Europa on 10 April 2025, breaking a previous pledge to not affiliate to any political party.
+He defended this by saying "to my mind (Volt) stands for all of what I believe", and "I share the values embodied in Volt".
+Volt Estonia has not participated in any election.

+Finland

+Volt Finland (Volt Suomi) started collecting signatures in July 2023 to be officially registered as a party and to be able to stand in elections.
+The application ended with Volt having garnered only 553 signatures out of the 5000 required by June 2024.

 France

 Volt France was founded as the ninth national branch of Volt Europa, and has nine active branches, with "city teams" in Grenoble, Lille, Lyon, Nantes, Nice, Paris, Rennes, and two cross-border branches in Ain-Geneva and Strasbourg-Kehl.

 The party was unable to participate in the European Elections 2019 due to a lack of funding.
 In 2020, Volt France participated in municipal elections.
 The party ran in coalition with the Greens in Lille, where they received 24.5% in the first round, and lost in the second round with 39.4%; as a coalition with "100% citoyens" in Lyon, receiving 3.4% and 1.6% in two districts; and alone in Paris' 9th district, receiving 0.5% in the first round.

-In the 2022 general elections, the party contested in a number of constituencies, including overseas constituencies.
+In the 2022 general election, the party contested in 17 out of 577 constituencies, including constituencies abroad.
+The party achieved its best result in the national constituencies in the 5th constituency of the Pyrénées-Atlantiques department with 3.25%.
+The best overall election result was achieved by Volt in the 7th constituency of the French abroad (Central Europe) with 4.97%.

+In the 2024 European election, the party ran as part of the Europe Territoires Écologie coalition, but did not manage to win a seat.